rbolt13/Oregon-Grown/index.md

 ### Conclusion

 When I first started this project, I was coming from a two year history of privilege selling cannabis legally as a white woman, in an industry that to me felt like it separated itself from issues surrounding social justice in a similar way that big fast food chains would separate themselves from issues surrounding obesity.
 Unlike obesity, the cannabis market was legalized entirely by social activism, and when I first proposed this project, I wanted to look specifically at the sex and race or the owner.
-However unlike large chains smaller dispensaries owners were not unfamiliar with cannabis prohibition, and still go by their former alliances which made finding the demographics for those dispensaries difficult.
+However unlike large chains smaller dispensaries owners were not unfamiliar with cannabis prohibition, and still go by their former alias which made finding the demographics for those dispensaries difficult.

 If I were to add to this project there are three different avenues I’d potentially take are:
 1. Expand area study to include West Coast states Washington and California.